MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/fs-integration.md

 ![Screenshot of Remote Assist mobile showing the contact information of the remote expert.](./media/fs_5.png "Booking")

-7. In your contact list, you will be notified that your call log and files have successfully been posted to your Field Service work order and you can sign in to your work order.
+7. In your contact list, you will be notified when your call log and files have successfully been posted to your Field Service work order and then you can sign in to your work order.

 ![Notification](./media/postfs_3.png "End of call notification")

-8. The technician can go to the work order and find the call logs and files.
-They can copy and paste the files URL in a new tab to view the files.
+8. You can go to the Field Service work order and view the call logs and files that have been posted to Remote Assist.
+Then you can copy and paste the files URL in a new tab to view the files.